marufbinsalim/phanes/README.md

 SUPABASE_SERVICE_ROLE_KEY=your_supabase_service_role_key
 ```

-## Dpcumentation for the function

 ### Description

 This function is used to send email invites to users.
 It takes a list of emails and sends an email to each email with a randomly generated password.
 The email contains the email and password of the user and a link to login to the platform.
+Also users are linked to company id of the user who invoked the function

 ### Request